Classification of Rank 2 Cluster Varieties: Cluster modular groups

 \subsection{Strong deformation equivalence}

-We have those shown that when $\mu^{-1}$ is any of Kodaira's monodromies, $U^{\trop}$ uniquely determines $U$ up to isomorphism and deformation.
+We see from Theorems~\ref{all-wrap} and~\ref{no-wrap} (and the supporting Tables~\ref{wraptable} and~\ref{tab:no wrap}) that if $\mu^{-1}$ is any of Kodaira's monodromies, then $U^{\trop}$ uniquely determines $U$ up to isomorphism and deformation.
 In fact, we have something slightly stronger.
-We say that $U$ and $U'$ corresponding to the same $U^{\trop}$ are {\it strongly deformation equivalent} if we can deform one to the other while preserving the identifications of their divisorial valuations with $U^{\trop}(\bb{Z})$ (cf. Remark \ref{divisorial}).
-In other words, $U$ and $U'$ being strongly deformation equivalent means that even if we decorate the surfaces using their relationship with $U^{\trop}$, we can still deform one to the other.
+We say that $U$ and $U'$ corresponding to the same~$U^{\trop}$ are {\it strongly deformation equivalent} if we can deform one to the other while preserving the identifications of their divisorial valuations with $U^{\trop}(\bb{Z})$ (cf.\ Remark~\ref{divisorial}).
+In other words, $U$ and $U'$ being strongly deformation equivalent means that if we decorate the surfaces using their relationship with~$U^{\trop}$, we can find a deformation of~$U$ which is isomorphic to a deformation of~$U'$ via an isomorphism which acts trivially on~$U^{\trop}$.